Negative publicity travels fast. If you don’t act quickly—and thoughtfully—bad press can tank your reputation and revenue in a hurry.

 Step 6: Share Positive Information About Your Business

-There are a few different ways you can do this.
+There are a few different ways to do this.

 Incorporate It Into Your Response Plan